 Just when I thought French Macarons couldn’t get any better, I made these Lemon Blueberry Macarons!
 Wow, I think these might be my favorite cookies ever!

 I was inspired to make Lemon Blueberry Macarons while I was making a batch of Blueberry Lemon Preserves.
 I love the lightly lemony flavor of the preserves and thought it would make a nice cookie filling.

 The result was even better than I’d imagined.
 I have made many a delicious French Macaron over the years.
-Some of my favorites have been raspberry-rose, cardamom and chocolate.
-As of now, Lemon Blueberry Macaron is my new favorite macaron.
+Some of my favorites have been Strawberry Rosé and Bailey’s Chocolate.
+These are right up there with the best of them.

 Not only are they insanely delicious, Lemon Blueberry Macarons are so pretty.
 When you take a bite, the purple preserves burst out of the yellow cookie.
 Lovely!

 After making literally thousands of macarons I’ve keyed in on the steps that are necessary for the most perfect cookies.

 - Age the egg whites.
 This is the first and most important step.
 I’ve tried making macaron shells with freshly separated egg whites and I got cookies with ugly, lumpy shells.
 Remember, macarons are all about that perfectly smooth and satiny shell.

 - Weigh your ingredients.
 Volume measures are not precise enough for this recipe.

 - Grind the almond flour & sugar.
 It may seem redundant since the almond flour is already ground, but I’ve found that the extra step makes for a smoother shell in the end.
 I’m guessing it has something to do with the almonds absorbing some of the sugar, but whatever it is, don’t skip that step.